Open-Systems-Pharmacology/Alprazolam-Model/Evaluation/Input/Content/Section2.1_Modeling_Strategy.md

 - 1 plasma concentration-time profile following single PO administration of 2 mg
 - 1 dose fraction excreted unchanged in urine following single PO administration of 2 mg

 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.
-The following parameters were identified using the Parameter Identification module provided in PK-Sim<sup>®</sup> and MoBi<sup>®</sup> ([Open Systems Pharmacology Documentation](# 5 References)):
+The following parameters were identified using the Parameter Identification module provided in PK-Sim<sup>®</sup> and MoBi<sup>®</sup> ([Open Systems Pharmacology Documentation](#5References)):

 - `Dissolution time (50% dissolved)`
 - `Dissolution shape`
 - `Specific intestinal permeability`
 - `Mucosa permeability (interstitial<->intracellular)`
 - `Lipophilicity`
-- `Metabolizing Enzyme - CYP3A4 - kact`
+- `Metabolizing Enzyme - CYP3A4 - kcat`
 - `Reference concentration CYP3A4` (only for Japanese subjects)
 - `GFR fraction`